kubeshop/testkube/docs/docs/articles/running-tests.md

 This is done by using the `-p` parameter.
 If you need to pass more parameters, simply pass multiple `-p` flags.

 It's possible to pass parameters securely to the executed test.
-It's necessary to use `--secret` flag, which contains a key value pair - a name of the Kubernetes secret and a secret key.
+It's necessary to use the `--secret` flag, which contains a key value pair - a name of the Kubernetes secret and a secret key.
 It can be passed multiple times if needed.